ooni/2022-04-websteps-illustrated/spec/ts-032-websteps-core.md

 The client executes a list of EndpointPlans that produces a list of EndpointMeasurements.
 Every entry in the plan produces a measurement.

+**EDITOR'S NOTE**: here we should mention options controlling the parallelism.
+We should also add a section discussing the impact of parallelism on measurements quality.
+We should discuss, in particular, the potential impact of policer devices.

 If the URL scheme is HTTP, the client performs a TCP connect followed by a GET request using the configured headers and cookies.